 Earlier, we talked about controlling app downloads through “Family Sharing,” but, for young Internet users, you might consider turning off the App store altogether through “Restrictions.”
 Although it’s hard to find outright porn in the App store, with so many apps, plenty offer suggestive and offensive content in the app description that you might want to avoid.

 We highly recommend using the Covenant Eyes browser app, but if you keep Safari as the Internet browser, be sure to select the “Website” option and then select “Limit Adult Content.”
 This prevents the user from deleting their browser history, and also provides an excellent level of filtering within Safari.

-(Update: Very soon, we plan to release our brand new, completely overhauled Covenant Eyes Accountability app for iPhone® and iPad®.
-Our patent pending technology extends accountability coverage on the iPhone and iPad in ways that no one else can.
-Sign up to be notified when the new version is ready.)
+(Update: We just released our brand new, completely overhauled Covenant Eyes Accountability app for iPhone® and iPad®.
+Our patent-pending technology extends accountability coverage on the iPhone and iPad in ways that no one else can.
+Learn more about the new app.)